-XII.
+XIXII.
 ADMINISTRATOR PERFORMANCE REVIEW

 - A. On the one-year anniversary of the appointment of an Administrator, and on an annual basis thereafter, the State Water Board shall conduct a performance evaluation of the Administrator. - B. The performance evaluation shall include, at a minimum, review of the following: - a.
 Timely completion of initial water system evaluation; - b.
 Timely submission of monthly reports to the State Water Board; - c.
 Timely completion and implementation of the Community Accountability and Engagement Plan; - d.
-Timely completion and implementation of the Post-Administrator Drinking Water Service Plan or Post-Administrator Sewer Service Plan; - e.
+Timely completion and implementation of the Post--Administrator Drinking WaterService Plan or Post-Administrator Sewer Service Plan;

+- e.
 Demonstration of adequate progress towards addressing outstanding regulatory or compliance issues; and - f.
 Effectiveness in dealing with the public, employees, and other stakeholders.

-XIII.
+XIIXIII.
 REMOVAL OF ADMINISTRATOR AND REVIEW OF ADMINISTRATOR DECISIONS

-- A. Any ratepayer, renter, or property owner who receives water or sewer service from a designated system that receives services from an Administrator may submit a petition to the State Water Board for the reversal or modification of a decision of an Administrator or substitution of the Administrator. - a.
+- A. Any ratepayer, renter, or property owner who receives water or sewer service from a designated water system that receives services from an Administrator may submit a petition to the State Water Board for the reversal or modification of a decision of an Administrator or substitution of the Administrator. - a.
 The filing of a petition does not stay or in any way void or limit the decision or action of the Administrator being challenged in the petition. - b.
 Any such petition shall include the following information: - i.
 Contact information, including name and address, of the petitioner; and - ii.
 Identification of the reason(s) the petitioner seeks substitution of the Administrator or reversal or modification of the Administrator's decision. - c.
-A petition seeking modification or reversal of an Administrator decision must be received by the State Water Board within 30 days of the date of the Administrator's decision.
-A petition seeking substitution of an Administrator may be submitted at any time. - d.
-Upon receipt of a timely-filed petition, the Office of Chief Counsel of the State Water Board shall review the petition and make recommendations relative to its final resolution, which will be provided to the State Water Board's Executive Director and each State Water Board Member.
-Upon the motion of any State Water Board Member, the State Water Board will review and take action on the petition in the manner determined by the State Water Board.
-The State Water Board shall notify the petitioner in writing if the State Water Board will review and take action on the petition.
-A petition will be deemed dismissed if the State Water Board does not notify the petitioner within 180 days of the receipt of the petition that the State Water Board will review and take action on the petition.

-- B. On its own motion, the State Water Board may initiate review of a decision of an Administrator. - C. The State Water Board may remove an Administrator at any time.
+A petition seeking modification or reversal of an Administrator decision must be received by the State Water Board within 30 days of the date of the Administrator's decision. -A petition seeking substitution of an Administrator may be submitted at any time. - d.
+Upon receipt of a timely-filed petition, the Office of Chief Counsel of the State Water Board shall review the petition and make recommendations relative to its final resolution, which will be provided to the State Water Board's Executive Director and each State Water Board Member. -Upon the motion of any State Water Board Member, the State Water Board will review and take action on the petition in the manner determined by the State Water Board. -The State Water Board shall notify the petition. -A petition will be deemed dismissed if the State Water Board does not notify the petitioner within 180 days of the receipt of the petition. - B. On its own motion, the State Water Board may initiate review of a decision of an Administrator. - C. The State Water Board may remove an Administrator at any time.